moorepants/dissertation/davisbicycle.rst

    figHandlebarFreeBody

    A free body diagram of the handlebar with all of the torques acting on it about the steer axis.
-The rear frame, :math:`B`, is at an abritrary orientation with respect to the Newtonian reference frame.
+The rear frame, :math:`B`, is at an arbitrary orientation with respect to the Newtonian reference frame.

 We measure the angular rate of the bicycle frame, :math:`B`, with three rate